iviviano/Algorithms/Grading/HW2.md

 TOTAL:              /100
 ```

-Please make use of c
+Please make use of the `cond` special form more.
+It is generally more readable than `if`.
+Every instance of nested `if`'s should be replaced by a `cond`.

 follow this format for your tests:
 ```